| |

 If Len(Text) >= Length Then

-' if the source string is longer than the specified length, return the
+' if the source string is longer than the specified length,

 ' Length left characters